My Views

 On Work

-It’s clear that companies can't grow indefinitely without sacrificing the quality of their products or the the wellbeing of their employees.
-I’ve seen how AI has transformed how I work in some ways but the “use AI because AI” approach seems sloppy and shortsighted.
+Over the course of my career, It's become clear that companies can't grow indefinitely without sacrificing the quality of their products or the the wellbeing of their employees.

 I’m most interested in mission-driven work for organizations engaged in the thoughtful creation of meaningful solutions for real people – preferably employee owned, B Corps, or cooperatives.